Claiming tax deductions for the cost of an author website

 Are you considered a small business in Australia?

-To claim the costs you just need to have an Australian Business Number (ABN) for your author business.
+- you have an Australian Business Number (ABN) for your author business.

 What website costs can you claim as a small business?